Friedrich482/php-fullstack-app/README.md

 - [x] For the log out, a dialog 💬 should pop up ( maybe a blur effect will be interesting, in background )
 - [x] The navbar should contain profile with infos about user, tools ( in many sections ) and logout
 - [ ] The infos like counter of visits will be in Profile
+- [ ] The "go back to top" button may be set as fixed element, so it will display at the bottom of the page as soon as we quit the top

 This list will be updated depending on my progression through it.